Loops on schemes and the algebraic fundamental group: Introduction

-where ``$\op$'' refers to the opposite group structure.
-The main result of this note is the following, see Theorem \ref{thm:loop-et}: \begin{maintheorem} Let $X$ be a proper and connected scheme over a field $k$ with a geometric point $x_0:\Spec k^{\rm sep}\to X$.
-Then the homomorphism $(*)$ is bijective. \end{maintheorem} The main step in the proof of the above theorem is a Lefschetz type result saying that for a proper and connected $k$-scheme $X$ we find a closed connected curve $C \subset X$ such that the algebraic fundamental group of $C$ surjects to the one of $X$, see Proposition \ref{C over a field}.
+of groups, where ``$\op$'' refers to the opposite group structure.
+The main result of this note is the following, see Theorem \ref{thm:loop-et}:

+\begin{maintheorem} Let $X$ be a connected scheme that is separated and of finite type over a ground field $k$, endowed with a geometric point $x_0:\Spec (k^\sep)\to X$.
+Then the injection \eqref{monodromy transformation} has dense image.
+It is actually bijective, provided that $X$ is proper. \end{maintheorem}

+The main step in the proof of the above theorem for proper $X$ is a Lefschetz type result saying that for a proper and connected $k$-scheme $X$ we find a closed connected curve $C \subset X$ such that the algebraic fundamental group of $C$ surjects to the one of $X$, see Proposition \ref{C over a field}.
 This is well-known in the case where $X$ is Cohen--Macaulay and projective over a field, see \cite{SGA 2}, Expos\'e XII.
-We reduce the general situation to this using a van-Kampen-like argument and Macaulayfication, which was in a special case constructed by Faltings and later more general by Kawasaki, see \cite{Kawasaki 2000}.
+We reduce the general situation to this using a van-Kampen-like argument and Macaulayfication, which was in a special case constructed by Faltings \cite{Faltings 1978} and in full generality by Kawasaki \cite{Kawasaki 2000}.
+For further results on Macaulayfication, see the recent work of \v{C}esnavi\v{c}ius \cite{Cesnavicius 2021}.
 The proof of Theorem \ref{thm:loop-et} is given in Section \ref{sec:proof}.
-For affine schemes the map $(*)$ will not be an isomorphism on the nose.
+We do not expect the map $\eqref{monodromy transformation}$ to be an isomorphism for affine schemes of finite type over a field in general.

-\begin{acknowledgement} This research was conducted in the framework of the research training group \emph{GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft. \end{acknowledgement}
+\begin{acknowledgement} We thank Laurent Moret-Bailly and the referees for valuable comments, which helped to improve the paper, and Raju Krishnamoorthy for bringing the reference \cite{Esnault 2017} to our attention.
+Furthermore, we thank Oliver Br\"aunling for pointing out that our original title \emph{Algebraic loop groups} was ambiguous, since the term already refers to certain ind-affine groups attached to linear groups, compare for example \cite{Faltings 2003}.
+This research was conducted in the framework of the research training group \emph{GRK 2240: Algebro-Geometric Methods in Algebra, Arithmetic and Topology}, which is funded by the Deutsche Forschungsgemeinschaft. \end{acknowledgement}